nestybox/sysbox-ee/docs/user-guide/concepts.md

 A K8s cluster is composed of one or more of these containers, connected via an overlay network (e.g., Docker bridge).

-Sysbox supports KinD using well-isolated (unprivileged) containers and without the need for complex Docker run commands or specialized images.
+Sysbox supports KinD with high efficiency, using well-isolated (unprivileged) containers, and without the need for complex Docker run commands or specialized images.